III CORPS and FORT HOOD PUBLIC AFFAIRS

 Members of the news media who have a personal affiliation with the military (spouse or family member) and have a DoD decal must have an escort and are required

 Other unit or agency public affairs offices who need media escort badges or who are interested in publishing products on the Fort Hood Press Center should stop

 COMMUNITY RELATIONS - The Community Relations Office provides outreach support to communities throughout Central Texas and beyond.
 Some of the

 - Subject matter expert speakers

-Aerial flyover, static displays of Army aviation assets and ground equipment
+- Aerial flyover, static displays of Army aviation assets and ground equipment

-Soldier Color Guard
+- Soldier Color Guard

-1st Cavalry Division Band, Horse Cavalry Detachment and the division's museum
+- 1st Cavalry Division Band, Horse Cavalry Detachment and the division's museum

-Army Recruiting Command educational exhibits
+- Army Recruiting Command educational exhibits

 If your unit has been asked to support a community event, contact the Community Relations Office in Room W105 of the III Corps Headquarters building or call (254) 287-0105 or (254) 287-7545.
 Support is based on the availability of assets and mission requirements.